 Maybe you’re one of those women who just has to match her bra and underwear: beige with beige, black with black, lace with lace.
 Or perhaps you let your underwear drawer surprise you, diving in right in to see what quirky pairings fate offers up.

 Match like a boss

-“For some women, not wearing a matched set ruins their day—even though no one can see it!” says fashion psychologist Dawnn Karen, founder of the Fashion Psychology Institute and a professor at the Fashion Institute of Technology in New York City.
+“For some women, not wearing a matching set ruins their day—even though no one can see it,” says fashion psychologist Dawnn Karen, founder of the Fashion Psychology Institute and a professor at the Fashion Institute of Technology in New York City.
 “That indicates a somewhat controlled, particular, and perfectionist personality.” [note: Fashion Psychology is the study of how color, style, shape, and image affect human behavior, while addressing cultural norms and sensitivities.]

 Non-matchers are more creative

 The non-matchers, according to Karen, tend to be creative types.
 “It’s not a negative,” she says, “but they’re usually more likely to have a go-with-the-flow personality.
 They don’t need a lot of order; they actually find structure in not having structure.
 If a room is too neat, they feel a loss of control.
 They enjoy being part of a group rather than in charge.”
-Non-matchers can fall into the “I don’t care” camp or, says Altman, it could be that they do care…about how things feel (how they look: not so much).
+Non-matchers can fall into the “I don’t care” camp, says Altman, or it could be that they do care about how things feel (how they look: not so much).

 “One trend that has changed in recent years is how we match,” Altman says.
 “It used to be that sets were the exact same color, style, and fabric, etc. Now a set can be a bra and panty that just ‘go’ together—more like clothing.
 It can be a plum-colored bra and a printed panty with some plum in it.
 Sets can be fun and very personalized.”

-Additional reporting by Aimee Kinder.
+Additional reporting by Aimee Kinder and Kate Kittredge.